mmagician/mmagician.github.io/content/about.md

 ---
 # About

-I lead a small research- and implementation-focused team Hungry Cats Studio, where we work on polynomial commitment schemes, proof composition, ZKML, signature schemes and other fun things.
+We are a small research- and implementation-focused team.
+We work on polynomial commitment schemes, proof composition, ZKML, signature schemes and other fun things.

-I contribute to, and maintain, the [arkworks](/arkworks) ecosystem of libraries for building cryptographic primitives for SNARKs.
+Hungry Cats Studio was founded by Marcin Górny, `mmagician`.
+He is a contributor and maintainer of the [arkworks](/arkworks) ecosystem of libraries for building cryptographic primitives for SNARKs.

-When I'm not coding, I'm probably out doing some sports or reading.